Coming Back to the Body

 This is not hokey.
 This is ancient.
 This is your body remembering it is part of something much bigger than the to-do list.

-Eat lighter.
-Notice how different foods feel in your body — not just taste.
+• Eat lighter — notice how different foods feel in your body, not just how they taste

-Try EFT when you're spinning out.
-Tap through the points.
-Give your body the signal that it's safe.
+• Try EFT tapping when you're spinning out — tap through the points and give your body the signal that it's safe

-Touch your own body with intention — Gua Sha, self-massage, warm oil.
-Show up for yourself physically.
+• Touch your own body with intention — Gua Sha, self-massage, warm oil

 Come back.